Shram Shakti Express: Background

 The train has two dedicated LHB rakes.
 Shram Shakti Express and Kanpur–New Delhi Shatabdi Express are two dedicated intercity trains between New Delhi (NDLS) and Kanpur Central (CNB).
 Another train is Kanpur Central–Anand Vihar Terminal Express a weekly train between Anand Vihar Terminal (ANVT), New Delhi to Kanpur Central.

 Development

+Initially it got new German LHB Rakes on 18 March 2018.
+But the train ran with these rakes on alternative days.

-On 29 July 2018, replacing the old ICF coaches, Shram Shakti Express got new German LHB rakes.
+But On 29 July 2018, replacing the old ICF coaches completely, Shram Shakti Express got new German LHB rakes.
 Modern LHB coach are more comfortable and at the same time faster than the conventional ICF coaches.